 In order to serve scaled images, WordPress generates multiple copies in different sizes of every uploaded image.
 Some themes and plugins also require copies.
 These copies, called thumbnails, can add up quickly, so we recommend you compress all thumbnails.

-Click Custom to reveal a list of the thumbnail sizes WordPress is creating on your site.
-Select the checkboxes for the images you want compressed, and leave those you don’t want compressed unchecked.
+Click Custom to reveal a list of the thumbnail sizes that WordPress is creating on your site.
+Select the checkboxes for the images you want to be compressed, and leave those you don’t want compressed unchecked.
 The image sizes you select will be compressed automatically upon upload if you have Automatic Compression enabled.